kwan22/habits/level3.md

 </details>
 <details>
   <summary>Ultras</summary>
-  Collide with the ground after a downdiagonal dash ends to gain a 1.2x horizontal speed multiplier.
-Requires a minimum elevation drop of almost 4 tiles from the start of the downdiagonal, dash or an interaction that cancels the dash (e.g. Theo) to preserve the speed.
+  Collide with the ground after a downdiagonal dash to gain a 1.2x horizontal speed multiplier.
+Requires a minimum elevation drop of almost 4 tiles from the start of the downdiagonal dash, or an interaction that cancels the dash (e.g. Theo) to preserve the speed.
 Commonly performed using an extended hyper into downdiagonal.
 Avoid buffering jump on landing if possible.<br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/2a_start_ultra.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/2a_awake_ultra.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/3a_boxes_ultra.webp" width="480">